Page Reviewed / Updated - February 29, 2020

 The Montana Big Sky Medicaid Waiver program allows elderly and physically disabled individuals that require nursing home level care to receive that care in their home or community rather than in a nursing home.
 A wide variety of care services and non-care support is provided both to the program participant and to their primary caregiver.
 This allows program participants to live at home, in an assisted living residence, or in an adult foster care home.
 Even minor home modifications, which can decrease the beneficiary's reliance on other people, are considered an allowable expense.

-Financial Assets – unmarried (or widowed) applicants must have $2,000 or less in countable assets.
+Financial Assets – Unmarried (or widowed) applicants must have $2,000 or less in countable assets.
 Married applicants, with both spouses applying, are able to retain up to $4,000 in assets.
 (Each spouse is allowed up to $2,000 in assets).
 Married couples, with only one spouse applying, are allowed a higher level of assets to prevent a healthy spouse from becoming impoverished.
-This higher resource limit is referred to as the Community Spouse Resource Allowance, and in 2019, the limit is set at $126,420.
+This higher resource limit is referred to as the Community Spouse Resource Allowance, and is set at $128,640.
 Jointly held assets up to this amount can be allocated to the healthy spouse.
 The applicant spouse is still able to retain up to $2,000 in assets.

 It is very important to note that applicants must not give away assets or sell them for less than they are worth in an effort to meet Medicaid’s asset limit.
 This is because Montana has a 60-month look back period from the date of one’s application in which all past transfers are considered.
 If it is found that one has violated this look back period, there will be a penalization in the form of a period of Medicaid ineligibility.

-Categorically Needy Income Limit - Categorically Needy recipients must have monthly income less than 100% of the SSI Federal Benefit Rate, which in 2019, for a single applicant is set at $771 / month.
-Married couples with both spouses applying can have up to $1,542 / month.
-(Each spouse is treated as an individual applicant and is allowed up to $771 / month each).
+Categorically Needy Income Limit - Categorically Needy recipients must have monthly income less than 100% of the SSI Federal Benefit Rate, which, for a single applicant is set at $783 / month.
+Married couples with both spouses applying can have up to $1,566 / month.
+(Each spouse is treated as an individual applicant and is allowed up to $783 / month each).
 Married couples with a single applicant will also have their incomes considered separately.
 Stated differently, the income of a non-applicant spouse will not be counted towards the income limit for the applicant spouse.

 Medically Needy Income Limits - Medically Needy recipients have recurring, required medical costs equal to or near their monthly income limits so that they have inadequate income remaining to cover standard living expenses.
 The income limit for the medically needy eligibility pathway is $525 / month.
 Therefore, individuals / married couples must spend down their income to the level mentioned above.
 This is often thought of similarly to a monthly deductible.